DukeLishebo/openshift-liveness-readiness-probes/README.md

 Fill in the name of one of the running pods `oc get pods --selector app=probes`.

-To talk to the service which routes traffic to the pods execute
+To target the service which routes traffic to the pods execute

 ```sh
 curl --silent --include http://$(minishift ip):30080/pod